-

 Current and future use survey

-Vote for your preferred playground and learn more about what’s planned for the Harry Patterson Park upgrades.
+Vote for your preferred playground and learn more about what’s planned for the Harry Patterson Park upgrades

-While we loved the idea of a flying fox, further site assessment identified constraints and costs that mean it’s not feasible for this project.
-Instead, we’ve used your feedback on what you’d like to see changed at the park to develop a draft plan that includes:
+Instead, we used your feedback on what you’d like to see changed at the park to develop a plan that includes:

 - New play features, including a small play unit with slide, toddler play elements, and a 360° basket swing selected in Stage 1